jaegertracing/jaeger/plugin/storage/grpc/README.md

     }
 ```

+Note that `grpc.Serve` is called as the final part of the main.
+This should be called after you have carried out any necessary
+setup for your plugin, as once running Jaeger may start calling to read/write spans straight away.
+You could defer
+setup until the first read/write but that could make the first operation slow and also lead to racing behaviours.

 A plugin must implement the StoragePlugin interface of:

 ```go
 type StoragePlugin interface {